-Ad block users; smarter than the average bear.
+Ad-blocking users; smarter than the average bear.

 With that in mind, the second key finding of interest to publishers and advertisers alike is the fact that ad block users are young, educated, tech-savvy and earning more than an average salary.
-They are 80 per cent more likely to make purchases online, making them a crucial user base for advertisers.
+They are 80 percent more likely to make purchases online, making them a crucial user base for advertisers.

 So surely if this is the case, the question the buy-side should be asking amongst its teams, is “Are my ads reaching this segment?
 And if not, why not?”

 This is why we want to continue to educate the publishing and advertising communities about the vitally important role that ad filtering plays in reaching this key demographic.

 Ads that add to the browsing experience; not diminish it

 In its earliest form, ad blocking – as a concept and a technology – was uncompromising, blocking all forms of advertising.
 But today’s ad blocking users are happy to receive ads as long as they are not intrusive and do not hinder their browsing experience.